MaptimeAlpes/MaptimeAlpes.github.io/_posts/en/blog/2014-10-29-october-meeting-recap.md

 We also watched a presentation called [Anatomy of a web map](http://www.maptime.io/anatomy-of-a-web-map) in which we learned about the components of a web map, and some of the tools and data people can use in web maps.

 The next meeting will be on Tuesday, November 25th, and we will be doing a workshop on [TileMill](http://www.mapbox.com/tilemill).
-More details coming soon!
+Come at 19:00, chez [Cowork in Grenoble](http://www.co-work.fr) 12 Rue Servan, and if possible, let me know via [Meetup](http://www.meetup.com/MaptimeAlpes/events/216214222/).